thecodework/two-factor-authentication/README.md

 **5. Add `AuthenticatesUserWith2FA` trait in the LoginController**

 Now the config file is placed.
-The last thing to do is addding `AuthenticatesUsersWith2FA` trait in the  `Http/Controllers/Auth/LoginController.php` file which helps to stop user at verify-2fa page to enter TOTP token after each login.
+The last thing to do is adding `AuthenticatesUsersWith2FA` trait in the  `Http/Controllers/Auth/LoginController.php` file which helps to stop user at verify-2fa page to enter TOTP token after each login.

 The final snippet will look like this.
 ```php